ATLAS: Automated Toolkit for Large-Scale Verified Code Synthesis: Introduction

-To sum up, our contributions are the following: \begin{itemize} \item We present ATLAS, an automated pipeline for synthesizing verified Dafny programs at scale. \item We show empirically that fine-tuning on our synthesized data significantly improves LLM performance on formal verification tasks in Dafny. \item We define soundness and completeness criteria and integrate them with LLM-as-a-Judge feedback to refine both specifications and implementations. \item We maximize data efficiency by decomposing the output of ATLAS into specialized training tasks, generating over $7$ training examples per verified program on average. \end{itemize}
+To sum up, our contributions are the following: \begin{itemize} \item We present ATLAS, an automated pipeline for synthesizing verified programs from algorithmic problems with reference implementations and test cases. \item We define soundness and completeness criteria that leverage test cases to ensure specification quality, filtering degenerate solutions. \item We demonstrate a data decomposition strategy that extracts multiple training tasks per verified program, achieving 7$\times$ data expansion. \item We show empirically that fine-tuning on our synthesized data yields substantial improvements on DafnyBench and DafnySynthesis. \end{itemize}